A large majority now understands that climate change is real.

 A growing minority understand that it is THE existential threat to the future, and feel despair at the failure of government, media and society to adequately address it.

 There are three ways that even a small minority can get leverage in a capitalist system:

 Even where senior corporate managers and investors understand the need for action, demand from consumers is also required to allow them to act.

-A small base of consumers that includes highly-educated and high income members of society can change the behavior of major corporations.
+A small base of consumers, especially one that also includes highly-educated and high income members of society, can change the behavior of major corporations.

 However, to be effective, an objective mechanism that prevents green-washing and forces commitment to real action and quantitative measures of actual performance is required.